-Explores the theories, practices, tactics and strategies involved in coaching basketball.
+This course covers and explores the theories, practices, tactics and strategies involved in coaching basketball.
 Emphasis will be placed upon the objectives, rules, regulations, and policies of competitive athletics, as well as on individual skills, team tactics, organization and management practices.